 a) According to Bön sources, the tradition came to Tibet from Taksik (which appears to roughly refer to the area of Persia).
 Shenrap, the founder of Bön, brought the religion from Taksik to the kingdom of Shangshung (which was probably an area in western Tibet with Mount Kailash at its center).

 Early Bön texts are said to have been written in a language called the language of Shangshung which appears to be an archaic Tibetan dialect.

 Snellgrove contends that the claim that Bön came from Shangshung has a ring of authenticity to it, since Shangshung, refers to a remote area in the western part of Tibet.
-Prior to Buddhism’s dissemination into Tibet, it had already been introduced to neighboring areas, probably including Shangshung, which was undoubtedly visited by caravans traveling through Central Asia.
+Prior to Buddhism’s dissemination into Tibet, it had already been introduced to neighbouring areas, probably including Shangshung, which was undoubtedly visited by caravans travelling through Central Asia.
 Since much of Central Asia at one time was Buddhist, it is very plausible that a form of Buddhism could have been transmitted to western Tibet prior to the arrival of Buddhist missionaries in the central provinces.
 Once established, it might then have absorbed elements of the local folk religion, eventually developing into a distinctive system incorporating features of Central Asian Buddhism and Tibetan folk religion.